Git Storage Guide

 Tackler has integrated and native support for GIT version control system.

-Why to use git as transaction data storage?
+Why to use Git as journal storage?

 There are several advantages to use git as storage system for account data.
-Git itself is very good distributed version control system with many features.
+Git itself is very good distributed SCM, and it has many important features for Tackler and accounting in general:

 -